villafue/Capstone_2_MovieLens/README.md

 In the Mood For Love (Fa yeung nin wa) (2000) 5
 ```

 I chose it because it had the best accuracy (lowest RMSE/MAE), the highest hit rates, and a decent Novelty score.
-Furthermore, its top-10 recommendations were something I would be proud to recommend for A/B testing.
+Furthermore, its top-10 recommendations were something I would be proud to recommend for online A/B testing.

-3. However, in the real-world, there is not just one "Top-N" list of recommendations but multiple on an app or website.
-In [Section 11.1](https://colab.research.google.com/github/villafue/Capstone_2_MovieLens/blob/main/MovieLens.ipynb#afterward), I recommend different algorithms for specific use-cases.
+However, in the real-world, there is not just one "Top-N" list of recommendations but multiple on an app or website.
+In [[Section 11.1]](https://colab.research.google.com/github/villafue/Capstone_2_MovieLens/blob/main/MovieLens.ipynb#afterward), I recommend a different algorithm for each specific use-case.
 More information can be found in the [[Project Report]](https://github.com/villafue/Capstone_2_MovieLens/blob/main/Final/MovieLens%20Capstone%202%20Project%20Report.pdf).

 ## 5. Future Improvements